IgnaceMenace/DotFiles/README.md

 ## Waybar
 - JetBrains mono Fonts
 # Color chart
-The color chart html file contain all the color I use
+The color chart html file contain all the colors I usually use
 # Road map
 - Perfect the Qtile configuration
 - Red light there is a redshift [fork](https://github.com/giucam/redshift) that works on Wayland